Nightmare

 That had all happened six months ago.

 Today, while at the airport, he had used a public phone and his Telstra Visa Card to telephone Kim in Kuala Lumpur, informing him that the merchandise was ready for shipment.
 Kim had instructed him to check his bank account and, when he was happy with that, to place the shipment on the next plane leaving Darwin for Kuala Lumpur.
-Using an automatic teller machine, Peter had checked his account balance, found that the three-hundred-and-fifty thousand dollars he had asked for had been deposited, and had duly arranged for the container with the merchandise to be dispatched to his business partner in Malaysia.
+Using an automatic teller machine, Peter had checked his account balance, found that the three-hundred-and-fifty thousand dollars he had asked for had been deposited, and had duly arranged for the container with the merchandise to be

 So far he had accumulated over three-quarters of a million dollars in a trifle over six months and there was much more money where that had come from.